 Waitlist & Add Codes

-If you are on the waitlist check your mycom portal email often for notices from COM Admissions.
-They will contact you if a spot has opened up.
-You will have 72 hrs to move your name form the wait list to the roster.
-Be aware that if you do not accept that spot your name will be removed from the wait list.
+If you are on the waitlist do not contact me to request an add code until June 16 as I will not be available to respond to emails until June 16.
 I typically accept about 5 students from the waitlist.
-When contacting me regarding an add code please include your name, the section number of the class you wish to add, and your COM Student ID (if you have one) in your email.
+When contacting me regarding an add code please include your name as it appears on the waitlist and the section number of the class you wish to add.
 I do honor the official waitlist, adding students in the order they appear on the waitlist.

 Author : Diane Hales